 What are BTU’s?

-Before you buy a heater, you should also know how many watts are required.
-You will be able to estimate the required wattage needed to heat your area by doing the following formulae:
+Before you buy a heater, also know how many watts it requires.
+You will estimate the required wattage needed to heat your area by following this formula:

 Wattage/Heat = Heat Radius